Close Menu

 The winner of the Panmure House Prize

-This year’s prize was awarded to Dr Aravind Ganesh from the University of Calgary.
+The 2022 prize was awarded to Dr Aravind Ganesh from the University of Calgary.
 Dr Ganesh's research is titled: Developing a Free Market to Drive Potential Donor Engagement and Long-term Investment in Medical Research/Innovation

 Dr Aravind Ganesh